dzlab/dzlab.github.io/_posts/2024-07-17-sql-processor-calcite.md

 ```

 ## Logical to Physical plan
+We need to optimize the Logical Plan and convert it to a plan that can be executed by the underlying storage system.

-// TODO 14.
-Initialize optimizer/planner with the necessary rules
+First, initialize optimizer/planner with the necessary rules that will be used to transform the Logical Plan:

 ```java
 RelOptPlanner planner = cluster.getPlanner();
 planner.addRule(CoreRules.FILTER_TO_CALC);